 How can an employer register for an EPF account?

-Employers can register its EPF account by visiting the nearest EPF branch.
-They are required to bring along:
+Employers can register their EPF account by visiting the nearest EPF branch.
+Employers need to bring along:

 Why is EPF contribution important in Malaysia?

-As stated above, the intention of deducting EPF contribution monthly is to assist employees working in the private sector to save their retirement fund.
-This way, an employee will no longer need to be stressful about setting up a separate pension scheme with the limited fund they have.
+As stated above, the intention of deducting EPF contributions monthly is to assist employees working in the private sector to save their retirement funds.
+This way, an employee will no longer need to be stressed about setting up a separate pension scheme with the limited fund they have.
 It is also useful in the scenario where an employee is temporarily or no longer fit to work.

-What is the employer’s and employee’s contribution rate of EPF in year 2023?
+What is the employer’s and employee’s contribution rate of EPF in the year 2023?

 The EPF contribution rate table is as below: